-The School's response to concerns/allegations of child-on-child abuse forms part of on-going proactive work by the School to embed best practice and take a contextual whole-school approach to such abuse.
-As such the School's response can become part of its wider prevention work.
+The Sch'ol's response to concerns/allegations of child-on-child abuse forms part of ongoing proactive work by the School to embed best practice and take a contextual whole-school approachto such abuse.
+As such the Sch'ol's response can become part of its wider prevention work.